DinarWakala/dinarwakala.github.io/README.md

 ### 2. About Us

 This project is an open source community effort, led by a group of volunteers and activists associated with the Gold Dinar Movement.
 Names of the prominent project participants will be listed here as the project progresses.
-Currently, the primary sponsor of the project (the author), is Muhammad Asif Shiraz, the founder of Dinar Wakala LLC., a private company registered in the great state of Texas.
-The relationship of the for-profit Dinar with this project is explained in the disclaimer section.
+Currently, the primary sponsor of the project (the author), is Muhammad Asif Shiraz, the founder of Dinar Wakala LLC².

 ### 3. Introduction